Thermal Modelling of Battery Cells for Optimal Tab and Surface Cooling Control: Model-based applications

 \section{Model-based applications}

 The developed models for cylindrical and pouch battery cells, featuring high fidelity and efficiency, can be effectively applied to various model-based applications.
 These include rapid analysis of different cooling scenarios, real-time closed-loop temperature control, and thermal optimization of cell design, as demonstrated in this section.
+Here, a model order $O=9$ is selected and simulations are conducted under the mWLTP profile on the battery cell and cooling scenarios specified in Section IV-B.